Chain murders of Iran: Killings

 In the summer of 1996, there had been an unsuccessful attempt to kill a busload of 21 writers en route to a poetry conference in Armenia.
 At two in the morning, while most of his passengers were sleeping, the driver of the bus attempted to steer the bus off a cliff near the Heyran Pass.
 "When the driver tried to jump out to save himself, a passenger grabbed the wheel and steered the bus back onto the road."
-The driver tried it a second time, "diving out of the vehicle just as it careened toward the edge of the 1000-foot free fall."
+The driver tried it a second time, "diving out of the vehicle just as it careened toward the edge of the 1,000-foot free fall."
 The bus hit a boulder and stopped, saving the lives of 21 writers.
 The driver ran away.
-The passengers were taken to a nearby Caspian town by authorities, interrogated and warned "to discuss the event with no one".
+The passengers were taken to a nearby Caspian town by authorities, interrogated, and warned "to discuss the event with no one."

 The person thought to be the first victim was Kazem Sami Kermani, an "Islamic nationalist and physician" who had opposed the Shah and served as Minister of Health in the brief post-revolutionary provisional government of Prime Minister Mehdi Bazargan.
 He was later a member of the first Majles where he criticized the government for its continuation of the Iran–Iraq War after the Liberation of Khorramshahr.
-He was murdered on 23 November 1988 in his clinic in Tehran by an ax-wielding assailant.
+He was murdered on 23 November 1988 in his clinic in Tehran by an axe-wielding assailant.